irs1318dev/irs1318dev.github.io/RobotProgrammingGuide/GeneralRobotDesign/Actuators.md

 # Actuators

-Actuators are component of a robot that produces motion/force based on a control signal and a source of energy.
+Actuators are components of a robot that produce motion or force based on a control signal and a source of energy.

 1. [Motors](Motors.md)
 2. [Pneumatics](Pneumatics.md)